 Maintain Optimal Oral Health with Routine Dental Cleanings and Exams

-By receiving regular dental cleanings and exams from Dr. Steven M. Balloch in Hartford, CT, you can significantly decrease your chances for developing tooth decay and periodontal disease while improving your oral health.
-Dr. Balloch recommends that his patients schedule a cleaning and exam every six months to achieve and maintain optimal oral health.
-He may recommend more frequent visits for patients suffering from gum disease or other complications.
+By receiving regular dental cleanings and exams from our office located in Glastonbury near Hartford, CT, you can significantly decrease your chances for developing tooth decay and periodontal disease while improving your oral health.
+We recommend that our patients schedule a cleaning and exam every six months to achieve and maintain optimal oral health.
+We may recommend more frequent visits for patients suffering from gum disease or other complications.

 What to Expect During Your Visit

 When you visit our office for your checkup, one of our dental hygienists will clean your teeth.
 This will remove plaque and tartar that you cannot usually reach with your standard toothbrush and floss.
 By removing these deposits, we reduce your risk of developing tooth decay and gum disease.
 Regular dental cleanings also remove surface stains from your teeth, so that your smile appears brighter and healthier.

 Once your dental cleaning is complete, we will conduct a thorough examination.
 This will include an examination of your teeth and gums, checking for signs of decay, disease, and other complications.
 He will also evaluate your jaw, head, and neck, for signs of temporomandibular joint (TMJ) disorder.